amasterenko/job4j_forum/README.md

 - Travis
 - Codecov

-The project also shows how to create a custom database-backed UserDetailsService for authentication with Spring Security.
+The project shows how to create a custom database-backed UserDetailsService for authentication with Spring Security.

 ### Features:
 ____
-- User's authentication
+- User authentication
 - Creating/updating posts